phpDocumentor/guides/docs/developers/compiler.rst

 .. note::

     The tag `phpdoc.guides.compiler.passes` is used to register the node transformer in the compiler.
 The higher the priority of the node transformer, the earlier it will be executed.
-Where higest priority is `PHP_INT_MAX`, lower number is lower priority.
+Where highest priority is `PHP_INT_MAX`, lower number is lower priority.